mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 _Voroshilef_ -class battleship, a hardy, versatile, well-armed capital ship that is built to last.
 The _Voroshilef_ is designed with a war of attrition in mind.
-In naval circles, it is called the ‘doomsday dreadnought’ not because it is more capable than other ships but more so because it is not.
+In naval circles, it is called the 'doomsday dreadnought' not because it is more capable than other ships but more so because it is not.
 Its designers assert that its slightly lower Tech Level makes it invaluable in the event of a large,